 Ideas were being exchanged at a face pace.
 Each participant gave each other the space to share their ideas and pass when they were done.
 It was a great opportunity to listen to a wide range of perspectives on this point.
 Among those participating we had a diversity of teaching experiences that helped us examine this topic from different angles.

 Through this process, we were able to see the full scope of a vicious cycle that occurs in our schooling system.
 Students test below standard, new pedagogies are discussed to address gaps in learning, schools talk about changes to implement, funds aren’t made available to train teachers, students struggle, more testing is done, and on and on.
 One teacher from a lower-income district emphasized the point that the schools that could utilize funds to develop PD to support project-based learning are often in these poorer districts.

 Skilled.Space says that with their platform you can “build relationships with more conversations.”
 I have definitely experienced this throughout the five sessions I have led on empowering student changemakers.
 Skilled.Space has allowed me the opportunity to build relationships with educators from different schools and from different parts of the world.

 The relationships I have built exist on three levels:

-- The ones I’ve had with educators before engaging on Skilled.Space have flourished
+- The ones I’ve had with educators before engaging on Skilled.Space has flourished

 - Connections among people I’ve met for the first time in these sessions have grown

-- New one-off correspondences Iʻve had on Skilled.Space have transitioned to other platforms where we’ve built on that initial interaction
+- New one-off correspondences Iʻve had on Skilled.Space has transitioned to other platforms where we’ve built on that initial interaction